Frequently Asked Questions

 I LIKE TO READ BOOKS IN ORDER.
 WHICH OF YOUR BOOKS COMES FIRST?

-IS WHEN STARS COLLIDE GOING TO BE THE LAST BOOK IN THE CHICAGO STARS SERIES?
+IS SIMPLY THE BEST GOING TO BE THE LAST BOOK IN THE CHICAGO STARS SERIES?

-(See above.)
 The Stars’ series was originally supposed to end with THIS HEART OF MINE, a book that pulled all the pieces together and let everyone take a curtain call.
 And yet, the series didn’t end.
-Not only were there more Stars’ books—MATCH ME IF YOU CAN, NATURAL BORN CHARMER, and FIRST STAR I SEE TONIGHT, and WHEN STARS COLLIDE but Stars’ characters pop up in some of my stand alone books.
+Not only were there more Stars’ books—MATCH ME IF YOU CANNATURAL BORN CHARMER, and FIRST STAR I SEE TONIGHT, and WHEN STARS COLLIDE, but Stars’ characters pop up in some of my stand alone books.
 (Did you spot April Robillard from NATURAL BORN CHARMER in WHAT I DID FOR LOVE.)
 That’s because all my characters exist in the same creative universe.
 For example, Bobby Tom Denton from HEAVEN, TEXAS, makes an off-screen appearance in LADY BE GOOD.
 There’s also a reference to GLITTER BABY’s Fleur Savagar in NATURAL BORN CHARMER.
 (Did you catch it?)
 Will familiar characters continue to wander into new books?
 Definitely.
+Does it make any difference if you haven’t read the book?
+Not one bit.

 No plans for any of them at the present time.
 These characters need a chance to grow up.
 (Chip, for example, is going to need a lot of maturity to deal with Rosie.)